Better handling of unknown and aliased email addresses when submitting issue via email

 Use as you like. (i suggest this would resolve point 2)

-#3 Updated by Tero Tilus almost 9 years ago
+#3 Updated by Tero Tilus about 9 years ago

 Modified the patch a little.
 Role creation was broken against current trunk.
 Modified patch available at github, http://github.com/terotil/redmine/commit/458682467dc21a7cf0ad769fd5f351fbd96a468a